Dronerecovery-dot-org/drone-recovery-site/_posts/2016-06-09-big-tree-loop-trail.markdown

 <p><img src="https://s3.amazonaws.com/drone-recovery/2016-06-09-misty-meadows.jpg" alt="" width="100%" /></p>

-We continued on to the "Big Tree,"" which is the widest Douglas fir known in Oregon.
+We continued on to the "Big Tree," which is the widest Douglas fir known in Oregon.
 We set up the drone again, only to be thwarted by the battery temperature problem.
 Again.
 We hung out with the Big Tree for a good 30 to 45 minutes, eating lunch and talking, before we started back down the other side of the loop.

 <p><img src="https://s3.amazonaws.com/drone-recovery/2016-06-09-big-tree-drone.jpg" alt="" width="100%" /></p>